amitandale/Vibe-Studio/README_SUPABASE.md

 ./scripts/supabase/validate_lane_env.sh <lane>
 ```

-The deploy workflow invokes the same validation before running `docker compose`, so catching the failures locally helps keep CI
+The deploy workflow invokes the same validation before running `docker compose`, and it refuses to proceed unless the downloaded
-green.
+Supabase compose assets are present.
+Catching failures locally helps keep CI green.

 If your restored database volumes use a different maintenance superuser than the default `supabase_admin`, pass `--pg-super-role` and `--pg-super-password` (or edit `credentials.env`) so the deploy workflow can log in with that account and recreate the `PGUSER` role when it goes missing.
 The helper never rotates the Supabase admin password automatically, so keep the stored value in sync with the database when you reset it manually.